 Some Yoni Steam shops celebrate the 5 to 7 day menses.
-As owner of Ixchelation Yoni Steaming & an AMA physician I know that hemorrhaging is not normal, however I understand that menstruation on some level is.
+As owner of Ixchelation Yoni Steaming & a detoxification specialist I know that hemorrhaging is not normal, however I understand that menstruation on some level is.
 We really don't have to have “periods”, but I won't get into women sequestering and being able to choose when they can release their eggs.
 That's for another time.

 So why do we bleed?